 High school and college graduation rates are on the rise and the region is home to one of the highest concentrations of engineers in the nation, yet the ability to supply enough workers with the technical skills necessary for the influx of jobs in advanced manufacturing remains a concern for local economic developers.
 While the region possesses an adequate population of workers for a project of almost any size, the availability of technologically skilled manufacturing labor is presenting significant challenges to employers.
-Manufacturing in the 21st century is a completely different ball game than the region's textile-based manufacturing economy of previous generations.
-With modern manufacturers in need of Certified Production Technicians (CPTs), Certified Logistics Technicians (CLTs), Computer Numerical Control (CNC) operators, mechatronics specialists, and the like, it is incumbent upon the region to train its workforce for 21st century technology-based manufacturing.
+Manufacturing in the 21st century is significantly different from the region's textilebased manufacturing economy of previous generations.
+With modern manufacturers in need of Certified Production Technicians (CPTs), Certified Logistics Technicians (CLTs), Computer Numerical Control (CNC) operators, mechatronics specialists, and the like, it is incumbent upon the region to train its workforce for 21st century technologybased manufacturing.
 It is also the responsibility of the workers, however, to seize upon the training opportunities that are available throughout the region.
 The fundamental challenge is matching workers to training opportunities and then creating an efficient pipeline to the workplace.